-- Students holding all other Lyon scholarships (academic, athletic, fine arts, transfer, etc.) may have their cumulative GPAs reviewed at the end of each academic year for academic good standing. - Should the student not raise their cumulative GPA at the end of the probation semester to the level required for 'good academic standing', they will be suspended from the College and may result in an adjustment of their Lyon aid.
+- 1. Students holding all other Lyon scholarships (academic, athletic, fine arts, transfer, etc.) may have their cumulative GPAs reviewed at the end of each academic semester for academic good standing.
+A minimum cumulative GPA of 2.0 is required for all other Lyon scholarships. - 2.
+See Academic Probation. - 3.
+Should the student not raise their cumulative GPA at the end of the probation semester to the level required for 'good academic standing', they will be suspended from the College and may result in an adjustment of their Lyon aid.